Megatokio/kilipili/README.md

 # kilipili
 Kio's Little Pico Library

-A library for video, audio and input devices.
+A library for video, audio and input devices for the RP2040.

 **This is work in progress**
 **current state:**